Towards declarative comparabilities: application to functional dependencies: Application to functional dependencies

-Moreover, if an abstract FD holds, then it reflects a potential dependency on $r$ and hence there should be a reality which turns it into a valid FD.
+Moreover, if an abstract FD holds, then it reflects a potential dependency on $r$, meaning that there should be a reality which turns it into a valid FD.
 This is the aim of the next proposition.